ambab-infotech/skipShipping/README.md

 composer require ambab/module-skipshipping
 bin/magento module:enable Ambab_SkipShipping

 You can check if the module has been installed using bin/magento module:status

+Then Flush cache
+bin/magento cache:flush

 You should be able to see Ambab_SkipShipping in the module list